codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ...
 ```

-### Volume Reusage Policy
+### Volume reuse policy

-The behavior of how the volumes are reused depends on volume selector configuration.
-`reuseVolumeSelector` option is configurable in runtime environment spec.
+Volume reuse behavior depends on the configuration for `reuseVolumeSelector` in the runtime environment spec.

 The following options are available:

-* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName'` - determined PV can be used by **ANY** pipeline of your account (it's a **default** volume selector).
+* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName'`
+  Determined PV can be used by **ANY** pipeline in the specified account (it's a **default** volume selector).
-* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id'` - determined PV can be used only by a **single pipeline**.
-* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id,io.codefresh.branch_name'` - determined PV can be used only by **single pipeline AND single branch**.
-* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id,trigger'` - determined PV can be used only by **single pipeline AND single trigger**.

-For approach `codefresh-app,io.codefresh.accountName`:

-* Benefit: less PVs --> lower cost (since any PV can be used by any pipeline, then, the cluster would need to keep less PVs in its pool of PVs for Codefresh)
+  * Benefit: Fewer PVs, leading tolower cost.
+Since any PV can be used by any pipeline, the cluster needs to maintain/reserve fewer PVs in its PV pool for Codefresh.
-* Downside: since the PV can be used by any pipeline, then, the PVs could have assets and info from different pipelines, thus reducing the probability of cache,
+  * Downside: Since the PV can be used by any pipeline, the PVs could have assets and info from different pipelines, reducing the probability of cache.

-For approach `codefresh-app,io.codefresh.accountName,pipeline_id`:
+* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id'`
+  Determined PV can be used only by a **single pipeline**.

-* Benefit: more probability of cache (no "spam" from other pipelines)
+  Benfits: More probability of cache without "spam" from other pipelines.
-* Downside: more PVs to keep (higher cost)
+  Downside: More PVs to maintain and therefore higher costs
+* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id,io.codefresh.branch_name'`
+  Determined PV can be used only by **single pipeline AND single branch**.
+* `reuseVolumeSelector: 'codefresh-app,io.codefresh.accountName,pipeline_id,trigger'`
+  Determined PV can be used only by **single pipeline AND single trigger**.

+**To change volume selector:**

+* Get runtime yaml spec.
-To change volume selector get runtime yaml spec and under `dockerDaemonScheduler.pvcs.dind` block specify `reuseVolumeSelector`:
+* Below `dockerDaemonScheduler.pvcs.dind` block, specify `reuseVolumeSelector`:

 ```yaml
   pvcs: